Relor91/ML-Clustering-Customer-Segmentation/README.md

-# Machine Learning: Customer Segmentation
+# ML Clustering: Customer Segmentation

 * Applied a **K-Means** algorithm that clusters customers into groups based on Age, Education, Employment Years, Income and Debt.
 * **Pre-Processed** the data deleting categorical variables.